LiveTL/LiveTL/CONTRIBUTING.md

 - javascript is camelCased
 - folders are hyphen-cased
 - test files are cased according to the file that the test runs
-- follow the [standard style](https://standardjs.com/rules.html) for javascript
+- follow the [semistandard style](https://github.com/standard/semistandard) for javascript

 ## Directory structure